lostsidewalk/newsgears-app/README.md

 The provided `docker-compose.single-user.debug.yml.sample` file uses the `latest-debug` images, and also exposes the necessary ports to reach your local debugger.

-Thie script should be run from the top-level project directory (`newsgears-app`).
+This script should be run from the top-level project directory (`newsgears-app`).

 ### build_client.sh: